 Students can have input into the selection of one member of their Comprehensive Examination Committee by submitting the names of three possible members in rank order of preference.
 Students may include their Research Supervisor and past Clinical Supervisors in their list of three Committee member candidates.
 Faculty members will be approached in the order of preference listed by the student and will be confirmed to the Committee based on their availability and willingness to serve.
-The remaining two Committee members will be selected by the Associate DCT in consultation with the Clinical Training Committee.
-The Associate DCT will notify students of their assigned Comprehensive Examination Committee when all Committee members are confirmed.
-The Associate DCT, in consultation with the Committee, will select the Chair of the Committee.
+The remaining two Committee members may be selected by the ADCT in consultation with the Clinical Training Committee.
+The ADCT will notify students of their assigned Comprehensive Examination Committee when all Committee members are confirmed.
+The ADCT, in consultation with the Committee, will select the Chair of the Committee.